 InstructorsChemVantage is a great resource for teachers and professors.
 The BEST way to manage a class using this site is to connect from your institution's learning management system (e.g., Canvas, Moodle, Blackboard Learn, Desire2Learn or Sakai) using the LTI standard.
 This method allows your LMS to handle all passwords, role assignments and security.
 For details of how to get a free set of LTI credentials from ChemVantage, please visit our LTI registration page.
 All LTI connections and ChemVantages services are provided free of charge.

-Instructors can customize quiz and homework assignments for their classes using the link near the top of every quiz or homework assignment page.
+Instructors can customize quiz and homework assignments for their classes simply using the instructor tools in each assignment.

-Teaching AssistantsAn instructor may assign any user to be a teaching assistant for a group managed by the instructor.
-Teaching assistants may view the scores of group members and may view the solutions to homework exercises to provide guidance to students on some of the more challenging problems.
+Teaching AssistantsAn instructor may assign any LMS user to be a teaching assistant.
+This role is recognized by ChemVantage.
+Teaching assistants may view solutions to homework exercises to provide guidance to students on some of the more challenging problems.

-EditorsAny instructor wishing to contribute question items for quiz or homework assignments may do this using the instructor tools accessible in the assignments.
+AuthorsAny instructor wishing to contribute question items for quiz or homework assignments may do this using the instructor tools accessible in the assignments.
 A ChemVantage editor will review and edit them for clarity.
 The copyrights to all question items at this site are owned entirely by ChemVantage LLC.
 The only way that we can keep costs low enough to offer free accounts to both students and instructors is to avoid paying royalties to textbook publishers.
 Therefore, all contributors of ChemVantage question items are asked to certify that all contributed items are original works, and that the author assigns the copyrights to ChemVantage LLC to be shared freely under the terms of a Creative Commons Attribution 3.0 License.